Peter Ruby

 Commercial Corporate/Shareholder Cyber Data and Privacy Energy Intellectual Property International Leasing Real Estate and Leasing Technology

 With respect to the energy sector, Peter has handled matters related to electricity generation (including renewable power), transmission, mergers and acquisitions, rates adjudication, access matters, joint venture disputes, leases, real estate development and distribution issues, and regulatory issues.
+Bringing together his expertise about energy and technology, he recently acted as a co-arbitrator with respect to a failed green energy project.

 Peter also has extensive experience with respect to a variety of corporate, commercial and restructuring disputes, including shareholder matters, contract-based issues and acquisition-related disputes.
 He has appeared as counsel at all levels of the courts of Ontario and the Supreme Court of Canada, as well as on many arbitration proceedings.
 Peter also successfully argued a leading international arbitration-related appeal in Dancap Productions Inc. v.
 Key Brand Entertainment Inc. [2009] O.J.
 No. 1500.
 In 2021 one of Peter’s clients endowed a Dispute Resolution Award in his name at Osgoode Hall Law School.